SandyGCabanes/SandyGCabanes/README.md

 Tools I use: Python, SQL, R, Power BI, Tableau, Excel with Power Query.
-Experience with cloud environments: Google Cloud, AWS, Azure.
+Experience with cloud environments: Google Cloud, AWS, Azure, Databricks.

 You can browse my analysis projects and case studies in the repositories below.
 For a more comprehensive gallery of projects, see the [Showcase Page](SHOWCASE.md)